 What Is a Heat Pump?

 A heat pump is an all-in-one HVAC system that can effectively heat and cool your home, depending on your needs.
-It works by using a substance known as refrigerant to absorb heat from one location and transport it to another location.
+It works by using a substance known as a refrigerant to absorb heat from one location and transport it to another location.
 In the summer, a heat pump’s refrigerant will absorb heat from inside your home and transport it to your outdoor condenser unit.
 This is where heat is released into the air outside.

-During the colder winter months, refrigerant will absorb heat from the air at the outdoor condenser unit.
+During the colder winter months, the refrigerant will absorb heat from the air at the outdoor condenser unit.
 Then, the heat pump’s compressor will pump the refrigerant to your indoor air handler unit for the heat to be dispersed into your indoor air.
 This dual-functioning system can use traditional ductwork or be integrated with a ductless mini-split system.

 What Is a Traditional Furnace?